 3.2.2.
 Medical bills following notice of claim

 If the City of Las Vegas accepts liability following notice of claim and the parties agree to a settlement, the City will not pay medical providers directly.
-Instead, the City will reimburse the claimant for doctor’s bills.
-It is the individual claimant’s responsibility to communicate with his/her medical providers and transmit payments on time.6
+Instead, the City will reimburse you for doctor’s bills.

 Legal References